 UPDATE: SB5022 Passed out of the Senate!
 Huge shout out to our partners in all their work to get our bill through the first hurdle.
 On to the House!

 UPDATE: SB5022 made it out of the House Environment & Energy Committee and has been passed to the Appropriations Committee, where it will be heard by the end of the week.

 UPDATE: SB5022 made it out of the all the Committees and will likely be heard on the House floor this week!

 UPDATE: SUCCESS!
 Thanks to all the relentless, collective efforts of volunteers, the public, our partners, and legislative leaders, SB5022 was voted out of the House, 73-24!
-There are still a few formalities (the bill will need a concurrence vote in the Senate, and then Gov. Inslee will sign it) before it’s oficial, but the hard work is over!!!! (for now – the fight against plastic pollution continues)
+Inslee signed the bill into law on Monday, May 17th!

 Check out some press briefings on the bill’s passage: